Macquarie-University-DSC/sysadmin_workshop_2/README.md

 1. Get started with a droplet after you log in

-2. Select CentOS 7.6 as the distribution
+2. Select CentOS 8.3 as the distribution

-3. Select a relevant storage size, cpu and memory, as long as they are standard shared cpu droplets, it doesn't matter which one.
+3. Select a relevant storage size, cpu and memory, as long as they are standard shared cpu droplets, it doesn't matter which one you pick.

-4. Choose any region, I shall be choosing singapore because it is closest.
+4. Choose any region, I shall be choosing singapore because it is closest to me in sydney.

 5. Choose Password instead of ssh, and don't select User Data, although if you are familiar with these options then you can go ahead and select them.
 Select a root password and continue.

 6. One droplet with any available hostname, shall be using the default hostname